tammyk7/auction-mvc/java/hydra-training-modules/Module 1 Distributed system basics/Module 1.md

 - UDP is a connectionless protocol, meaning that it does not establish a connection before sending data.

-- It just sends the data out without ensuring that it reaches its destination.
+- It just sends the data out without ensuring that it reaches its destination, nor the order in which is received.

 - This is in contrast to the [TCP (Transmission Control Protocol)](https://en.wikipedia.org/wiki/Transmission_Control_Protocol), which is connection-oriented and ensures that data is received by the destination before sending more data.

+To see that UDP packets are not received in any particular order, run the `Main` class in folder `code/udp`.
+There is a `Sender` running in a thread, that sends many UDP packets in order, but the `Receiver` running in a different thread will likely receive them in wrong order, and throws and exception when this happens.

 ### Aeron Transport: